Contributing Writer for Wake Up World

 Balanced breath is beneficial to balancing one’s energy, often all we need.
 As one masters balanced breath one can implement new patterns to enhance energy movement in four basic patterns beyond balanced breathing similar conceptually to the depiction of the Yin Yang mandala.
 Unlike balanced breath these forms build and release energy in specific ways.
 There is the enhancement and lengthening of the pause full, in/pause/out patter for building Yin energy.
 There is the enhancement of pause empty, in/out/pause for Yang energy.
 Then a pause is inserted midway between either the inhale or exhale for energy movement, in/pause/in/out for Yin and lastly in/out/pause/out for Yang.

 There are innumerable variations of meditative breath, however in most all meditations awareness of the matrix of meditative breath is a primarily important perception.
 Some more developed meditation practitioners move beyond focus on the breath, however even masters come back to and start with the breath.
 For the rest of us focus on the matrix of breath can calm the distracted monkey mind that swings from vine to vine, thought to thought.
 Trouble in meditation equates to, in general having a full mind, perceiving the breath allows one to be alternatively mindful so as to begin and develop meditation.

-Meditation is mindfulness – the fullness of mind of the present.
+Meditation is mindfulness — the fullness of mind in the present.
 Whether distracted or focused, whether in still or moving meditation or in daily life, simply being mindful of the breath can connect mind and body.
 It is especially important to simply realize the four parts to every breath cycle and the four aspects of meditative breath.